 Workshop (Full day or half day)

 Workshops are in-depth sessions that actively develop specific professional competencies and have widespread potential for implementation.
-Most workshops are scheduled on Wednesday, June 25, 2014,.
-While they can be a full day (6 hours) they will more than likely be a half day (3.5 hours) in length.
+All workshops will be scheduled for that one day workshop.
+While they can be several hours, they are usually 90 minutes (at most) in length.
 All workshops are supported solely by participant fees and are subject to cancellation due to insufficient enrollment.

 Symposium (90 minutes)